quasarframework/quasar-framework.org/source/components/datatable.md

 title: Data Table
 ---
-QTable is a Component which allows you to display data in a tabular manner.
+QTable is a Component that allows you to display data in a tabular manner.
 Features:
   * Filtering
   * Sorting
   * Single / Multiple rows selection with custom selection actions
   * Pagination (including server-side if required)
   * Total customization of rows and cells through scoped slots
   * Ability to add additional row(s) at top or bottom of data rows
-  * Columns picker (through QTableColumns component described in one of the sections)
+  * Column picker (through QTableColumns component described in one of the sections)
   * Custom top and/or bottom Table controls
   * Responsive design ("dense" mode for narrow windows)
 <input type="hidden" data-fullpage-demo="grouping/table/table-features" data-source="grouping/table">